-Ensuring equity and diversifying higher education means providing equitable access to opportunities for everyone, including scholars from different races, ethnicities, genders, religions, sexual orientations, gender identities, age, socioeconomic status, abilities, experience, etc. At the Berhe Biogeochemistry Lab at UC Merced, we strive to create a dynamic, diverse, and equitable STEM community that represents the public that we (members of public insitutions of higher learning) are entrusted to serve.
+At the Berhe Biogeochemistry Lab at UC Merced, we strive to create a dynamic and inclusive STEM community that represents the public that we (members of public institutions of higher learning) are entrusted to serve.

-Below are a few useful resources for diversity, equity, and inclusion activities, esp. in the academic enterprise.
+Below are a few useful resources for pursuit of inclusive excellence, esp. in the academic enterprise.

 - Are you an undergraduate student interested in a summer research opportunity in our lab at UC Merced,